A Judge Stands Up for Health Care Access

 The judge, Indira Talwani, initially ruled that the administration couldn't enforce the funding ban against some Planned Parenthood organizations.
 But she didn't stop there.
 In a new preliminary injunction, she blocked the law from being enforced nationwide.
 This means that all state and local Planned Parenthood member organizations can continue to receive federal funding.

-The law is part of a domestic policy bill signed into law on July 4.
+The law in question is part of a domestic policy bill that was signed into law on July 4.
 It bars Medicaid users from receiving coverage from healthcare providers that also offer abortion services.
 While the law doesn't explicitly mention Planned Parenthood, it does target providers that offer family planning and reproductive health services, which includes Planned Parenthood.

 The plaintiffs in the case, which include the Planned Parenthood Federation of America and other local affiliates, argued that the law unfairly targets them.
 The judge agreed, stating that the law's purpose was to punish Planned Parenthood.